aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listcolumn/_index.md

 ```

-the formula of the list column.
+Gets the formula of the list column.

 **Returns:**
 java.lang.String